Evolutionary Bioinformatics

 Evolutionary Bioinformatics is a peer-reviewed open access scientific journal focusing on computational biology in the study of evolution.
-The journal was established in 2005 by Allen Rodrigo and is currently edited by Dennis Wall (Stanford University).
+The journal was established in 2005 by Allen Rodrigo as the oficial journal of The Bioinformatics Institute (New Zealand) and Editor Emeritus Mark Pagel (University of Reading), and is currently edited by Gustavo Caetano-Anolles (University of Illinois at Urbana-Champaign).
 It was originally published by Libertas Academica, but Sage Publishing became the publisher in September 2016.

 Abstracting and indexing

 The journal is abstracted and indexed in: